-This article on regret was inspired by Issue 12 of the CFP newsletter.
+This article on regret was inspired by Issue 12 of our newsletter.

 The theme is regret.
 I hadn't thought about this topic much before.
 In the past, my default answer when asked about regrets was, “I don't have any ".
 I was like the guy in "We’re the Millers".
 If I told this to President Biden, I bet he’d say, “That’s a bunch of malarkey“.